As social media has evolved, consumer behavior has changed, and sales have had to adapt with social selling.

 2. Take Baby Steps

-One way of doing this is by using a platform tool that will help them aggregate content onto themed channels.
+Another way of doing this is by using a platform tool that will help them aggregate content onto themed channels, comined with a content curation ability.
 In other words where employees can easily share news and content with a single click of a button.
 Using such platform will help you generate company content, boost your overall online presence and help your employees get more engaged in sharing content.

 After a while, when you employees have gotten used to the platform, you may suggest they start generating their own content.
 User-generated content (UGC) is essential when launching a social selling program as it will give you content variation.